 Key Ingredients and Substitutions

-The turkey breast is the star of the dish and we recommend brining or marinating to get the most flavor.
+The turkey breast is the star of the dish, and we recommend brining or marinating to get the most flavor.

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Turkey Breast: This is the one ingredient you shouldn’t compromise on, opting for a fresh, high-quality turkey breast.
+- Turkey Breast: This is the one ingredient you shouldn’t compromise on, opting for a fresh, high-quality turkey breast.
 The bone-in aspect adds flavor and helps keep the meat moist during grilling.
 A 5-6-pound bone-in turkey breast is perfect for a family meal.
 If using a frozen breast, be sure to thaw it in the refrigerator for several days before grilling.

 How to Make Grilled Turkey Breast

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: If you want to add even more smoky flavor to your turkey breast, you can introduce wood chips to your grill.